SeSodesa/rustla/README.md

 14 directories, 22 files
 ```
 If you wish to build the project yourself, the easiest way to do it is to install [rustup](https://rustup.rs/), reboot your computer so the necessary `PATH` modifications come into effect, navigate to the project folder and run (`cargo build`|`cargo run`).
-To run the unit tests, type `cargo run`.
+To run the unit tests, type `cargo test`.